ryardley/pdsl/packages/babel-plugin-pdsl/README.md

 This plugin speeds up [`pdsl`](https://github.com/ryardley/pdsl) in babelified codebases by pre-compiling p-expressions to predicate function definitions.

+_This might be considered experimental for the time being._

 ## Prerequisites

 Ensure you have [`pdsl`](https://github.com/ryardley/pdsl) installed in your project.